+EDUC 206 F,S

-EDUC 206 F.S Literature for Children (3-0) 3 Credits
+Literature for Children (3-0) 3 Credits

+This study of literature for elementary grades is recommended to

 This study of literature for elementary grades is recommended for, but not restricted to, Elementary Education majors.
 Students evaluate literature as a developmental tool.
-This course does not fulfill the literature portion of the general education Humanities This course is DESE approved for Elementary Education majors.
+This course does not fulfill the literature portion of the general education Humanities requirement.
+This course is DESE approved for Elementary Education majors.
 (Prerequisite: ENGL 101 or higher and reading at least at college level)

+EDUC 212 F,S

-EDUC 212 Educational Technology (3-0)
+Educational Technology (3-0) 3 Credits

+In this course students will learn how to integrate instruction